Main principles

 }

-Read more in the API documentation.
+Read more in API documentation.

-Pull streams
+PULL streams

-Gcore Video Streaming can pull video data from your external server.
+Gcore Video Streaming can PULL video data from your origin.
+Main rules of pulling:

 • If you need to set an allowlist for access to the stream, please contact support to get an up-to-date list of networks.

-Setting up a pull stream
+Setting up a PULL stream

 There are two ways to set up a pull stream: via the Gcore Customer Portal or via the API.